eneax/Bootstrap_Image_Gallery/README.md

 # Bootstrap_Image_Gallery

-Using Bootstrap 3.3.7, jumbotron and custom fonts to create a basic image gallery.
+Experimenting with Bootstrap 3.3.7, jumbotron and font-awesome in order to create an image gallery.